drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters:** --auto-detect --fullscreen<br>
 **Fullscreen Parameter:** --fullscreen<br>

-You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany).<br>
+You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) to mount files on Windows.<br>
-'Simple Launcher' will mount the ZIP file into a virtual drive, then load the game using the program.<br>
+'Simple Launcher' will mount the ZIP file into a virtual drive, then load the game using a custom logic.<br>
+For the logic to work you need to add the word 'ScummVM' or 'Scumm-VM' or 'Scumm' into the 'System Name'

 Command line parameters can be found on [ScummVM Website](https://scumm-thedocs.readthedocs.io/en/latest/advanced/command_line.html#command-line-interface).<br>